zolfran/AgVend-Developer-Test/README.md

 3. **Work on the Tasks:**
    - The Codespace and app should fully work out of the box.
    - The Codespace will automatically set up the environment based on the configuration files provided in the repository.
    - You do not need to create any new directory structures.
-At a minimum you will only need to work in the /hello_world/core/views.py file and the /hello_world/templates/index.html file to complete the first few tasks.
+At a minimum you will only need to work in the /hello_world/core/views.py, the /hello_world/templates/index.html, and the /hello_world/templates/add_book.html file to complete the first few tasks.
    - You do not need to install any dependendencies or run any commands to get the environment and app running.
    - Complete the tasks outlined in the README.md.
    - Follow along with #TO-DOs to see where you need to write any code.